 No, Regional qualifying times (RQTs), automatic or base, can only be achieved at Open Meets licensed at level 1, 2 or 3.
 Again these times must be achieved within a specified qualifying period.

-How can I qualify for the British Summer Championships/ASA Summer Meet?
+How can I qualify for the British Summer Championships/SwimEngland Summer Meet?

 Generally, from late March until the end of May there is a ‘Qualifying Window’.
 This takes into account all events swum at licensed Level 1 meets.
-At the end of ‘the window’ British Swimming and the ASA will look at the rankings for each event and invitations are issued.
+At the end of ‘the window’ British Swimming and SwimEngland will look at the rankings for each event and invitations are issued.

-Can I qualify for the British Summer Championships/ASA Summer Meet at our Club Championships?
+Can I qualify for the British Summer Championships/SwimEngland Summer Meet at our Club Championships?

 No, qualification to these meets can only be achieved by swimming at Level 1 open meets held within the ‘Qualifying Window’ and being invited to participate depending on your ‘ranking’ in events.

-Can I qualify for the British Summer Championships/ASA Summer Meet at the Counties?
+Can I qualify for the British Summer Championships/SwimEngland Summer Meet at the Counties?

 No, as the Counties are not held during the ‘Qualifying Window’.

-Can I qualify for the British Summer Championships/ASA Summer Meet at the Regionals?
+Can I qualify for the British Summer Championships/SwimEngland Summer Meet at the Regionals?